 The word Oblation comes from the Latin oblatio, from offerre, oblatum, to offer.
 In ecclesiastical usage, it means “a solemn offering or presentation to God.”

 Faculty members and students raised P2,000 to defray the cost of creating the monument, which was completed in 1935.
-It had a fig leaf covering the exposed male genitalia, the addition suggested by President Jorge F. Bocobo (1934-1939) supposedly as a concession to the prevailing morality at the time.
+It has a fig leaf covering the exposed male genitalia, its addition suggested by President Jorge F. Bocobo (1934-1939) supposedly as a concession to the prevailing morality at the time.

 The Oblation was unveiled and dedicated in ceremonies on November 29, National Heroes Day, in 1935, by Gregoria de Jesus Nakpil, widow of Andres Bonifacio, President Manuel Luis Quezon and Bocobo in the quadrangle facing Rizal Hall at the UP campus in Manila.
 There, the Oblation stood its watch, surviving the ravages of World War II where it stayed until February 1949, until the historic transfer of the University’s seat of power to Diliman from 1948-1949.

 The University Amphitheater is a semi-circular open area located at the back of Quezon Hall.
 While it is not a complete round or oval space, it has the main feature of an amphitheater—rising tiers—with flower boxes to demarcate the area.
 The development of what was once a plain field into the Amphitheater commenced in the 1960s.
 It is where the most awaited rite symbolizing the culmination of the students’ work in the University—the General Commencement Exercises—continues to be held with the Quezon Hall as the stage.
 The Lantern Parade also ends at the Amphitheater where all participating groups converge and present their song, dance and other numbers.